Making Spirits Bright: Dean’s Take on Peace on Earth

 This voice teacher smiled.
 He had my number!
 Within weeks he asked me to become a member of the small, select Choir Class, and I began to take voice lessons from him.

 This man was a gifted musician who understood the nature of singing and the craft of performing.
 He innately knew how to obtain the best quality of singing from each student.
 It was a gift.
 Under the firm but often comical tutelage of this teacher, the adolescent choir students eagerly sang exquisite compositions such as “The Neighbor’s Chorus” by Jacques Offenbach, The Theme from Mondo Cane (“More”), and “Madame Jeanette”, by Alan Murray and Edward Lockton, a cappella and in tune.
-Girls and boys truly merged voices, if not hearts, in what formed a peak experience for me at the age of fifteen: the Christmas Concert performance of Vivaldi’s “Gloria in D Minor".
+Girls and boys truly merged voices, if not hearts, in what formed a peak experience for me at the age of fifteen: the Christmas Concert performance of Vivaldi’s “Gloria in D Major".

 The wonderful triumph of this teaching musician/conductor was not necessarily the vocal performances that he elicited from talented but largely untrained singers.
 His lofty attainment was the feat of transcendence that was euphorically shared by both students and teacher as so many of these working-class teenagers — sopranos, altos, tenors, and basses — earnestly chose to put down their cigarettes long enough to sing in long rehearsals after-school.